Skip to main content

 Frequently Asked Questions

 • A student may enroll in Madrone at the begining of each semester.
 Once enrolled, they will complete the remainder of the academic semester or year at Madrone.
-Our school is a postive attendance school, where students earn credit for arriving to school on time every day.
-They can also lose credit for arriving to school late.

 • Student Self-Assessments: